RicardoGEsteves/RicardoGEsteves/README.md

 > - 🌍 I'm based in Lisbon.
 > - 🖥️ See my portfolio at [coming soon!](https://#).
 > - ✉️ You can contact me at [X(twitter)](https://twitter.com/RicardoGEsteves) or at [Dev](https://dev.to/ricardogesteves)
-> - 🚀 I'm currently working on [AuthV5-Toolkit](https://github.com/RicardoGEsteves/AuthV5-Toolkit), enhancing user experiences with React, Next.js, and Node.js.
+> - 🚀 I'm currently working on [AuthV5-Toolkit](https://github.com/RicardoGEsteves/AuthV5-Toolkit), enhancing user experiences with TypeScript, React, Next.js, and Node.js.
 > - 🧠 I’m constantly learning and exploring new technologies to improve my skills.
 > - 🤝 I'm open to collaborating on open-source projects and innovative applications.
-> - ⚡ Check my repos and get to know a more of my journey and stack.
+> - ⚡ Check my repos and get to know a bit more of my journey and stack.
 > - 💬 Ask me about JavaScript, TypeScript, React ecosystem, and building scalable web applications.

 ##